Brian-Yee/Gravity/_posts/2018-05-13-aperiodic-reptiles.markdown

 The naming of these terms are chose because the _origin_ is used as a reference point to translate points back to the _origin_ of a plane where mathematical operations are easier.
 The _index_ and _thumb_ are chosen to highlight the [_chirality_](https://en.wikipedia.org/wiki/Chirality_(mathematics)) present in the problem from flipping a tile.
-The sign of the cross product of your _index_ and _thumb_ tell you whether a tile was flipped or not.
+The sign of the cross product of your _index_ and _thumb_ tells you whether a tile was flipped or not.

 There are two aperiodic reptiles I implemented the [pinwheel](https://en.wikipedia.org/wiki/Pinwheel_tiling) and [sphinx](https://en.wikipedia.org/wiki/Sphinx_tiling).
 Below are the diagrams showing their geometry